maiawomack/dispatchAI/README.md

 What Makes This Different

-Traditional systems like Axon require the dispatch center to buy in with enterprise contracts and integration work.
-Our system requires nothing from the dispatch center — the agent outputs a standard CAD-compatible summary that any center can read.
+Our system requires nothing from the dispatch center, the agent outputs a standard CAD-compatible summary that any center can read.
 The innovation is pushing intelligence to the civilian side so the infrastructure barrier disappears entirely.

 Example Queries